MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 ---
-title: FAQs for chat (preview) with Copilot
+title: Responsible AI FAQ for Chat with Copilot (preview)
-description: This FAQ provides information about the AI technology used for chatting with Copilot in [!INCLUDE[prod_short](includes/prod_short.md)].
-It includes key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 02/27/2024 ms.custom:
+description: This FAQ provides information about the AI technology used for chatting with Copilot in Business Central.
+It includes key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 03/18/2024 ms.custom:
   - responsible-ai-faqs
 ms.topic: article